pyetti/firebase-environments/README.md

 You should see the correct google-services.json file show up in the app folder, and the environment and applicationId properties set in the local.properties file.

-Ios is not currently supported.
+iOS is not currently supported.
 Pull requests welcome.